 Levelling the playing field

-However, given the ongoing Brexit uncertainty, the Government’s decision to change the tax treatment of overseas investment in UK commercial property might prove to be quite short-sighted, with only increasing revenues in the short-term.
+The Government’s decision to change the tax treatment of overseas investment in UK commercial property might prove to be quite short-sighted, with only increasing revenues in the short-term.

 Following the example of other European countries by offering incentives to overseas investors, will most likely offer the UK more financial benefits in the coming years, not only within the property market but in the entire economy.